kormax/apple-enhanced-contactless-polling/README.md

     - Minsk.
   - Ukraine:
     - Kyiv.
-- Access (There might be many unknown variations, so any samples would be welcome):
+- Access passes (There might be many unknown variations, so any samples would be welcome):
   - University;
   - Office;
   - Venues;
   - Hotels;
   - Multi-family housing;
 - Keys:
   - Car (Real device);
 - HomeKit pairing;
-- Identity (Real device).

-<sub>Frames missing from the example table but not mentioned above were collected but not yet analyzed and publicized.</sub>
+- Identity (Standalone reader).
+Be careful not to get on a no-fly list if you dare to go and try sniffing data from it.

 Also some unanswered questions remain, which require further analysis and testing, such as:
 - If more than one TCI can be sent by a reader;